 The power supply to the microwave oven is done through the transformer, which is present at the power inlet of the oven.
 The main function of a transformer is to step up or step down the electricity to higher voltages.
 In this, the transformer makes the AC increase/ decrease according to the food heating cycle.
 It is the basic model of the microwave oven.

 Power Supply to Inverter Microwave oven:

-Thus, the heat produced in the food.
+Thus, heat is produced in the food.